 Where an applicant succeeds in a claim, VCAT can order that the other party reimburse the applicant for the filing fee on the application and any other fees.

 If you are an applicant making a claim in VCAT, you should follow the procedures given below on the day of the hearing of your claim.
-Note that the VCAT website contains a guide called “Preparing for a hearing in the Civil Claims List” and “At the hearing of an application in the Civil Claims List”.
+Note that VCAT’s website contains guides called “Preparing for a hearing in the Civil Claims List” and “At the hearing of an application in the Civil Claims List”.

 As soon as you arrive, go to the office and let the reception desk or bench clerk know that you have arrived.
 Ask which room your matter will be heard in.
 If you wish, you can sit at the back of the room where your matter will be heard, to get an idea of what happens during similar hearings.

-The matter will be heard by a Member of the Tribunal, who should be addressed as “Sir” or “Madam”.
-The Member sits at the front of the room behind a desk.
+The matter will be heard by a member of VCAT, who should be addressed as “Sir” or “Madam”.
+The member sits at the front of the room behind a desk.
 You will sit at a separate desk, with the respondent and any interested party at your left.

-If the matter is not settled, the Member will proceed to hear the case.
+If the matter is not settled, the member will proceed to hear the case.
 You will be asked to present your side of the story.
 Written notes made before the hearing may assist you to do this.
 Take with you all the written documentation you have.
 Reports and quotation(s) will often be important parts of the evidence.
-Take photos of the goods which have broken, or the wall that has cracked, if it will help the Member understand what you are talking about.
+Take photos of the goods that have broken, or the wall that has cracked, if it will help the member understand what you are talking about.
 Where needed to explain a claim, a video can be part of your evidence (contact VCAT beforehand to arrange for audiovisual equipment, or bring a laptop or the mobile phone on which the video was recorded).
 If you have any witnesses, make sure they come to the hearing with you.

 It is best if you give your evidence first and then ask your witnesses to give their evidence.
 All oral evidence must be given truthfully.
 The official promise to tell the truth may be made by taking an oath or making an affirmation.

 If your witnesses cannot attend on the day, they can make a statutory declaration before a qualified witness, stating what they know about the matter.
-You can then hand this to the Member.
-Be aware that evidence given in person to the Tribunal, with the opportunity to ask questions, is likely to be given more weight.
-The Member might decide that the hearing has to be adjourned so that the witness can attend in person.
+You can then hand this to the member.
+Be aware that evidence given in person to VCAT, with the opportunity to be asked questions, is likely to be given more weight than a written statement.
+The member might decide that the hearing has to be adjourned so that the witness can attend in person.